-The next report to be published will be for installations that happened in January, February and March 2021 (Q1) and will be published by the Retail Energy Code (REC) and made available to the public by the last working day of June 2021.
+The next report to be published will be for installations that happened in April, May and June 2021 (Q2) and will be published by the Retail Energy Code (REC) and made available to the public by the last working day of September 2021.

 Due to suspension of some non-critical activities during the COVID-19 pandemic no report was published for installations carried out in Quarter 2 2020.